Aeroraven/Ifrit-v2/README.md

-*.
+<small>*.
+This is an incomplete project for I am working on projects with higher priority.
 These features might be severely unstable and time-consuming.
-For problems and details, refer to [CHANGELOG.md](./CHANGELOG.md)
+For problems and details, refer to [CHANGELOG.md](./CHANGELOG.md)</small>

+<small>**.
+This C++ reflection system supports both non-intrusive (manual, external registration) and intrusive (macro-based, codegen-assisted) reflection.
+The macro-based approach is technically intrusive, since the user has to modify the class definition, even though the macro is empty at compile time.
+It’s only used by tooling to generate registration code.</small>

 ## Quick Start